Social Media Startups 2026: 351 Recently Funded Social Platforms & Creator Economy Tools

 B2B Service Providers: Target high-growth social platforms likely to need legal, accounting, marketing, recruiting, or technology services.
 Time outreach based on funding announcements for maximum relevance.

 Sales & Business Development: Build targeted prospect lists matching ideal customer profiles.
-Leverage funding signals to prioritize accounts with budget and urgency for solutions.
+Leverage funding signals to prioritize accounts with budget and urgency.
+Our guide on selling to funded startups covers exactly how to structure this approach.

 Marketing Agencies: Identify creator platforms and influencer tools expanding into new markets or launching products requiring marketing support.